 Bunny hops are simple.
 It’s one of the first tricks that many cyclists learn.
 The main difficulty that you run into is the strength to essentially pull the entire bike up off the ground, but this is a skill you can learn and develop.

-Because this is an unassisted jump, meaning one without a ramp, there’s definitely more upper body skills involved.
+Because this is an unassisted jump, meaning one without a ramp, there are definitely more upper-body skills involved.

 If you don’t have a lot of control over your mountain bike right now, you might run into an issue in the beginning, but it’s still fairly simple to master once you get it going.

 There are three main reasons that learning how to bunny hop could actually majorly impact your skills on a mountain bike.

 - Understanding Your Momentum: The momentum of your bike is more powerful than you realize.
 When you’re in mid-air and still moving, it gives you an excellent scope of how much power your bike has.